 - Technical evaluation of potentially suitable areas will continue in greater detail, focusing on geoscientific suitability, engineering, transportation, environment, and safety. - Seological field investigations will provide site-specific information that will examine whether a suitable location can be identified for the deep geological repository that will ensure safe and secure long-term containment and isolation of used nuclear fuel.
 Activities may include a sequence of airborne geophysical surveys, geological field mapping, and environmental surveys, and should the findings from these studies warrant, deep borehole drilling and testing.
-People in the area will be engaged to help identify and refine the list of potentially suitable sites that would be socially acceptable. - Environment and safety evaluations will focus on specific areas guided by input from the interested community, First Nation and Métis communities in the area, and surrounding communities.
-Field studies and discussions will build understanding of the environmental conditions of the areas being studied. - Potential transportation routes and modes to each potential repository site will be identified against technical safety criteria.
-Transportation planning and evaluations also need to be aligned with community input. - Engineering designs for the deep geological repository, safety assessments, transportation assessments, and environmental studies will be further developed and refined over the course of Phase 2 for specific study sites.
-The purpose is to determine whether all technical and safety criteria can be met. - Description of the project.
-Engagement in the interested community and with First Nation and Métis communities in the area, and surrounding communities, will support more detailed reflection and assessment.
+People in the area will be engaged to help identify and refine the list of potentially suitable sites that would be socially acceptable. - Derive the interested community, First Nation and Métis communities in the area, and surrounding communities.
+Field studies and discussions will build understanding of the environmental conditions of the areas being studied, and potentially the early identification of Valued Components, as defined under the Canadian Environmental Assessment Act, 2012. - Potential transportation routes and modes to each potential repository site will be identified against technical safety criteria.
+Transportation planning and evaluations also need to be aligned with community input. - Description of the set of the - Engagement in the interested community and with First Nation and Métis communities in the area, and surrounding communities, will support more detailed reflection and assessment.
 Phase 2 provides the opportunity for all to develop a more detailed understanding of project benefits, opportunities to work together and how potential negative effects of the project can be managed.
 Interest will be explored while continuing to build awareness and understanding of the project. - The NWMO, the interested community, Aboriginal peoples in the area, and surrounding communities will together reflect on the suitability of the area to host the project and whether there is a foundation to work together to implement it.
 Phase 2 activities will explore whether an implementation plan can be developed to ensure safety, align with expectations of the community and area, and be economically feasible. - Partnership, and the ability to develop a partnership involving the interested community, First Nation and Métis communities in the area, and surrounding communities, will be assessed as a necessary requirement for advancing the project in the area.
 An important outcome of Phase 2 will be to identify the terms under which a working partnership can be developed to implement the project and evaluate the ability to implement this partnership. - Indigenous Knowledge will help guide the planning and implementation of NWMO activities in a siting area, including field studies, as shared by First Nation and Métis communities in the area.